Find out the latest about construction on the Central Avenue Safety Project on the project webpage

 Due to the benefits of modern roundabouts, the City prioritized roundabout planning through the following actions:

 Many Bay Area cities are implementing modern roundabouts because of their safety benefits.
 While you are walking, biking, or driving in the region, you can check out roundabouts and how they work.
 Each roundabout design is different, and Alameda’s roundabouts will each have features and details specific to its context.
+Note that Alameda is only planning single-lane roundabouts.
 Examples around the region include:

 Building Safer Streets